 2.3 Results

-2.3.1 Web Scraping and Communal Roosting Behaviour

-OpenAlex had approximately a 14% accuracy, compared to SCOPUS which had a 15% accuracy to the manually checked list of species.

-2.3.2 The distribution of Communal Roosting
+2.3.1 The distribution of Communal Roosting

-Of all 8373 bird species that were originally chosen for the analysis, I used a conservative approach and therefore only 946 species were used for the analysis since those were the ones for which enough information was available to confirm (1) or discard communal (0) roosting behaviour.
-For the remaining 946 species for which Communal Roosting Behaviour was classified, 42.1% showed 0 and 57.9% showed 1 which means my sample was fairly evenly distributed.
-Communal roosting was predominant in families Psittacidae, Accipitridae and Corvidae.
+Of the 946 species for which Communal Roosting Behaviour was classified, 42.1% showed absence of CRB and 57.9% showed presence of CRB which means my sample was evenly distributed.
+Communal roosting was predominant in families Psittacidae, Accipitridae and Corvidae (Figure 2.1).
 Figure 2.2 shows the evolution of CRB in different taxonomic groups.